The Legend of Sleepy Hollow: Geographic impact

 Sleepy Hollow, New York, as the setting for the story, contains many of the referenced locations, including ones that can still be visited today.
 Sleepy Hollow, Illinois; Sleepy Hollow, Marin County, California; and Sleepy Hollow, Wyoming, have street names that reference the story.
-The latter hosts an annual event called Sleepy Hollow Days.
+The last of these hosts an annual event called Sleepy Hollow Days.
 There is also a Sleepy Hollow State Park in Laingsburg, Michigan.
 The original schoolhouse in Kinderhook, New York, is now owned by the Columbia County Historical Society and called the Ichabod Crane Schoolhouse.
 The area's modern-day school district, Ichabod Crane Central School District, is also named for the character.